ROOM TO BREATHE: MALIK IN PROVIDENCE

 Saberah Malik is a contemporary process artist deeply connected to the potential and integrity of her materials.
 She has a reputation of experimentation as a maker of emotive fabric sculptures.
 This autumn, the artist exhibits textile projects influenced by her Muslim and Pakistani-American background at Atrium Gallery and AS220’s Project Space in Providence, Rhode Island.

 The Atrium Gallery show, which runs from September 22 through November 10, exhibits Malik’s work in a group context juried by Rhode Island School of Design Museum Director John Smith.
 The exhibition has been organized by More than My Religion to counter today’s climate of backlash against Muslims.
-As one of many artists invited to participate, Malik said she was honored to have been selected and noted, “I am very committed to the effort, philosophy and drive behind this series [of exhibitions].”
+As one of many artists invited to participate, Malik said she was honored to have been selected and noted, “I am very committed to the effort, philosophy and drive behind this series .”
 The reception for the show at Atrium Gallery is planned for Thursday, October 16 from 6 to 8:30pm as part of Gallery Night Providence.

 For the exhibition, Malik plans a site-specific wall installation composed of 20 two-dimensional, hand-dyed shibori textile sections.
 She will mount these as a grid on existing interior windowpanes to look free-floating while also adhered to the architectural element.
 The effect will be the impression of a sheer fabric scrim, which has the illusion of form.
 Vertically hanging fabric parts will visually coalesce as a chevron of color to frame the Atrium space.